USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 ARL may have IP interests in the software.
 Before the software can be released, the IEC MUST determine that it is in the best interest of the Government and ARL to waive any IP rights that ARL might have and release them to the public.
-To do so, the PD MUST inform the current chair of the IEC (or the chair's delegate) of the intention to release the software by sending the chair a digitally signed email that contains the following:
+To do so, the principal developer(s) MUST inform the current chair of the IEC (or the chair's delegate) of the intention to release the software by sending the chair a digitally signed email that contains the
+following:

 * The abstract that was submitted as a part of the ARL Form 1 process above.
   The related software is not sent to the IEC chair (or the chair's delegate)